 It is not known, of course, what Janis Joplin might have thought about all of this.
 But in one sense, some of the airing of her name and her song in the “Mercedes” ads may have brought more people to her music and also to learn about her life.
 And there is a fair amount of material in print and other media about her.
 In 1973, she was the subject of a feature documentary film, Janis, and there have also been several TV documentaries made about her, including one in VH-1’s “Legends” series.
 The 1979 film, The Rose, starring Bette Midler, was allegedly based on Joplin’s life.
 There is also Janis, With Janis Joplin, released by MCA Home Video in June 1987.
 Other films on Joplin are also being planned.
 In the summer of 2001, the musical play Love, Janis won acclaim and played to packed houses Off Broadway in New York, but only for a brief run.

-Also at this website is “Joplin’s Shooting Star, 1966-1970,” which covers more of her career with three song samples and a number of photos.
+See also at this website “Joplin’s Shooting Star, 1966-1970,” which covers more of her career with three song samples and a number of photos.
 Other story choices can be found at the Annals of Music category page or the Home Page.
-Thanks for visiting – and please consider supporting this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support this website.
 Thank you. – Jack Doyle